Fever (Bullet for My Valentine album): Reception

-Upon its release, Fever received positive reviews from critics, as reflected from the achieved score of 63/100 based on 12 critic reviews Metacritic.
+Upon its release, Fever received generally positive reviews from critics.
+The album holds a score of 63/100 on the review aggregator Metacritic based on 12 reviews.
 Allmusic states that on this third disc, the band "consolidate their style and split the difference between their two previous discs" and describes the album as "a solid disc by a group that knows its own strengths".

 Fever received positive reviews from Rock Sound ("[...]
 There's not a single track here that would create an unpleasant contrast") and Kerrang! which gave it a 5/5 K-rating.
 "It's true that Fever combines the tunefulness of first album The Poison with the velocity of Scream Aim Fire, but it also goes much further than that.
 Its inspired songwriting, impeccable musicianship and unbridled confidence propel Bullet to a level that they could only point towards previously.
 As their new day dawns, so their finest hour begins," enthused reviewer Steve Beebee.

 Conversely, The New Review gave the album 2.5 out of 5; disappointed of the band's new record, Ben Westerman commented: "[...]
 As a fan, I'll wait to hear what direction the band takes next, while letting this Fever pass and move on".
-PopMatters classifies it as a decent album, as it "[...] maintains the level of quality that Scream Aim Fire had, but doesn't advance back to their prior level of excellence. [...]
+PopMatters classified it as a decent album, as it "[...] maintains the level of quality that Scream Aim Fire had, but doesn't advance back to their prior level of excellence. [...]
 There are more good songs than bad [The Last Fight, Pleasure and Pain and Dignity], but the bad songs are very seriously flawed, and will likely stand out more than the positive aspects of the good songs".